leogaggl/betterforboothby/content/page/why-boothby-deserves-better.md

 ### It's Time for a True Independent

-The current Member for Boothby has never voted against the majority of their party since entering Parliament.
+The current Member for the Electorate of Boothby has never voted against the majority of their party since entering Parliament.

 When a representative is bound to a party, their loyalty is ultimately to that party's agenda.
 They are constrained by deals made in the party room, not by the needs of their electorate.

-We believe Boothby is ready for a representative who votes for the community, every time.
+We believe the Electorate of Boothby is ready for a representative who votes for the community, every time.
 An independent who can't be controlled by party bosses or silenced by factional deals.

 **That's why we're here.
-Join us in building a better future for Boothby.**
+Join us in building a better future for the Electorate of Boothby.**